Leaders of team-related ventures can learn the true nature of leadership. Authentic leaders bestow feelings of “greatness” — they don’t take them.

 When asked to give 110% I no longer chuckle to myself but go to work with my imagination, creativity, and belief in a better way.
 And then get there!

-There are fundamental elements of each position in football that must be mastered in order to reach maximum growth.
+There are fundamental elements of each position in football that must be mastered in order to reach maximum potential.
+The same can be said of most family units, businesses and organizations of any size greater than one.

 - Change of Direction